tomsoderlund/toms-guidebooks/Development/JavaScript/React Native.md

 With https://expo.io the steps are easy:

-1. Update expoo-cli with `npm install -g expo-cli`
+1. Update expo-cli with `npm install -g expo-cli`
 1. Create a new app (`expo init`)
 2. Run it on device or simulator (`expo start`)
 3. Publish it to Expo.io (`expo publish`)